fenok/react-router-typesafe-routes/README.md

 - `TIn` and `TOut` are the same, for all params.
 - Type objects for arrays are constructed based on helpers for individual values.
 Array params can never be parsed/validated into `undefined`.
 - By default, parsing/validation errors result in `undefined`.
 We can also opt in to returning a default value or throwing an error in case of an absent/invalid param.
-- State params are only validated and not transformed in any way.
+- State is only validated and not transformed in any way.
 - Type objects for individual values can be used for any param.
 Type objects for arrays can only be used for search params and state fields.

 With this in mind, we can think about type objects in terms of parsers and validators.